Master’s in Counseling Degrees in California – Explore Online and On-Campus Options

 info SPONSORED

-1. Complete a graduate degree that includes the LPCC requirements linked above.
-Note that California licensure does not require you to attend a school accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-Refer to the list put together by the BBS of approved schools with LPCC programs and LMFT programs to confirm eligibility for licensure.
+1. Complete a graduate degree that meets the LPCC requirements from the BBS.
+California does not require aspiring counselors to attend a school accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Refer to the list put together by the BBS of approved schools with LPCC and LMFT programs to confirm eligibility for licensure.

-2. Apply to register as a Professional Clinical Counselor Intern (PCCI) with the BBS to earn your required 3,000 supervised hours.
-These must be completed over a minimum of two years and a maximum of six years, and under the supervision of an approved professional.
+2. Apply to register as an Associate Professional Clinical Counselor (APCC) with the BBS and accrue 3,000 supervised hours of clinical experience.
+These must be completed over a period between two and six years, under professional supervision.

 3. Undergo Live Scan fingerprinting, a criminal background check, and pass the California Law and Ethics Exam.

-4. Take and pass the National Clinical Mental Health Counselor Exam (NCMHCE).
+4. Take and pass the National Clinical Mental Health Counseling Exam (NCMHCE).
 The exam can only be taken once all supervised hours are completed.

-There are multiple roles to pursue in California, once you complete your degree and become licensed.
-Counselors in California are expected to see a 17.2% increase in demand until 2028, according to California’s Employment Development Department (EDD).
-According to the BLS, counselors in California make an annual mean salary of $46,940, compared to the national mean counselor salary which was $49,730 as of May 2021.
+There are multiple counseling roles to pursue in California once you complete your degree and become licensed.
+Counselors in California are expected to see a 17% increase in demand between 2018 and 2028, according to California’s Employment Development Department (EDD).
+According to the U.S. Bureau of Labor Statistics (BLS), counselors in California earned an annual mean wage of $44,240 as of May 2022.

-California is also the highest-paying state for educational, guidance and career counselors, with an average salary of $81,590 in May 2021, which is well above the national mean of $63,090.
-These licensed professionals have an anticipated 11.6% job growth from 2018 to 2028, according to the EDD.
+California is also the highest-paying state for educational, guidance, and career counselors, with an annual average salary of $81,100 in May 2022.
+Jobs in educational, guidance, and career counseling are projected to grow 11.6% from 2018 to 2028, according to the EDD.

-BLS pay data also reveals that substance abuse, behavioral disorder and mental health counselors in California earned an average salary of $59,790 in May 2021.
+BLS pay data also reveals that substance abuse, behavioral disorder, and mental health counselors in California earned an annual average salary of $64,460 in May 2022.

-Marriage and family therapists in the state follow close behind in both outlook and income, with an expected 23.5% job growth from 2018 to 2028, and a mean annual salary of $59,320 in May 2021.
+Marriage and family therapists in California are expected to experience 24% job growth from 2018 to 2028.
+These professionals earned a mean annual salary of $65,320 in May 2022.

-Another type of licensed professional in the field—rehabilitation counselors—have the highest rate of employment in California than any other state, according to the BLS.
-They earned a mean annual wage of $43,070 in May 2021.
-Rehabilitation counselor jobs in California are poised to grow 9.7% through 2028, according to the EDD.
+Another type of licensed professional in the field, rehabilitation counselors, have the highest rate of employment in California than any other state, according to the BLS.
+The same data indicates they earned a mean annual wage of $44,790 in May 2022.
+Rehabilitation counselor jobs in California are poised to grow 10% between 2018 and 2028, according to the EDD.

 Find below a few questions and detailed answers covering counselor education and employment in California.